Grey Squirrel - Sciurus carolinensis

 A few thousand persist on many of the Scottish islands, derived from escaped pets, there are also small numbers widespread through the UK.

 Probably should go in the reintroductions section, althought the animals were not released as part of a programme of reintroduction but were escapes from farmed animals.
 They were hunted to extinction in the 1700's

 Good populations exist in Exmoor, Sussex and the Forest of Dean.

 Accidentally introduced from shipping and were common around docks, indeed recent signtings from Cornish docks are recent travellers.
 The only self sustaining population is now on the Shiant Island in Scotland which is being exterminated, the Lundy population was exterminated a few years ago.

 The Sark in the Channel Islands is the only place to see black rats in the British Isles.

 Introduced as far back as the romans for food the edible dormouse, it has only become established since the early 1900's when it was introduced into Tring park in Hertfordshire.
 They have not spread more than 50 miles from the original site as the habitat is isolated.

 Black Tailed Prairie Dog - Cynomys ludovicianus

-A small population is established in Northern Ireland, nut as of 2010 has been eradicated.
+A small population is established in Northern Ireland, but as of 2010 has been eradicated, scattered indi.